Here is Part 2 of Montréal Eats! Click here for Part 1!

 On our next morning, we decided to grab something quick.
 I got the almond croissant and it was delicious.
 I was able to finish it without feeling sick and it didn’t make me too full.
 According to KN and BM, the focaccia was also really delicious.

 KN wanted to go here to get a ‘kouign amann’ (butter cake) and butter croissants.
 I decided to get the almond croissant, but according to KN, the butter croissants and cake were amazing.
 It is their specialty after all, so I should’ve gotten one, but I already had several croissants and a dozen bagels to bring home.

 Mamie Clafoutis’ almond croissant had the most icing sugar out of the three.
 The pistachio croissant also has icing sugar.
 Because of this, I think it’s the sweetest almond croissant of the three.
 The filling was different than the other two- it had something dark in it, which made me think that they used real, crushed almonds in their filling.

 Both the almond and pistachio croissant were delicious, but I would say it’s the best to get when you’re having a coffee and sitting down to chat.

-JENCAT’S RATING: Best afternoon snack with coffee or tea
+VERDICT: Best afternoon snack with coffee or tea.

 Première Moisson is a chain of artisanal bakeries, but I think this was the best almond croissant to eat for breakfast.
 It wasn’t too sweet and they have more locations so you can easily hit one up on your way to work.

-JENCAT’S RATING: Best breakfast croissant and most accessible in terms of locations
+VERDICT: Best as a breakfast croissant since it wasn’t too sweet and most accessible in terms of locations

 What are some good bakeries you’ve tried?
 (Doesn’t have to be in Montréal, but don’t forget to mention the city when you name one!)